drodriguez56/cointracker-demo/README.md

 Guidance for running the React frontend (`cointracker-app`) alongside the Express mock API (`cointracker-mock-api`).

+## Core Assumptions

+- The user is already authenticated; there is no login/signup flow.
+The current user can access all wallets created in this environment.

+- Single-user context: all wallets belong to this one user; no multi-user logic is implemented.

+- Wallet address validation: new wallet addresses must be valid Bitcoin addresses starting with 1, 3, or bc1.

 ## Prerequisites

 - Node.js **22.x** (the repositories specify this via `engines`)